PHP Login Form with Remember-Me using Cookie and Session

 <input type="checkbox" name = "remember" class="check" <?php if(isset($_COOKIE["remember"])) { ?> checked <?php } elseif(!empty($remember)) { ?> checked <?php } ?>>Remember Me

-With this, let us develop a login form using email id and password with "Remember Me" option.
+With this, let us develop a login form using an email id and password with the "Remember Me" option.
 If the user selects the checkbox, he or she should see the email id automatically displayed, and the checkbox is checked in the next login.

 2. How to code Login, Logout and Change Password in PHP and MySQL